yurivwarmerdam/necrofarmer/README.md

 - never cancel actions?
 Failure is not a option!
 - ask all siblings: are you going there?
 - use some signal setup?
 Signall all who are capable of picking up?
+- message queue based on objects in range, where skeletons get queue items of types they are interested in. (for whatever branch the BT is in)
+    - Time out objects when adding to queue.
+Periodically scan for objects in range, subtracting objects in timeout list.
+Re-add objects to queue
+    - Alternatively, queue can be a set.
+Unordered, though.
+    - complicating factor is that the queue will have to be recreated on player movement.
 - claim action + unclaim action will have to be implemented neatly
 	- if any fail: unclaimNode
 	- see demo xml in claim_behavior.xml